Alternative titles for this job

 Luba, who has a Diploma in Software Development, loves her job, though it often involves working late.
 "Everything we do is on a really tight schedule so some weeks there are crazy amounts of overtime.
 But I don’t mind because it’s an awesome job."

-To become a games developer it is essential to have experience of video and computer games.
+To become a game developer it is essential to have experience of video and computer games.

 Game programmers usually need a degree